Frequently Asked Questions (FAQ)

 We believe God created the world and all of us in it.
 We believe God loves us unconditionally.
 We believe Jesus is the son of God.
 We believe we glorify God by loving others and living a life full of adventure.

-Our founders, David and Colleen have attended, served at worked for several denominations at churches and camps.
+Our founders, David and Colleen have a background attending, serving and working for Christian churches and camps.
 Created for Adventure simply wants teens to know they are loved and known by God!

 Join us on incredible adventures as we seek a greater understanding of how much God loves us and how great it is to love other people.